P.D.O. Queso Camerano, a cheese with history

-The development of affinage molds and the olive oil rubs gives the perfect aroma and the colour achieved on maturity.
+The development of affinage molds and the olive oil baths gives the perfect aroma and the colour achieved on maturity.

 It is a full flavoured, highly intense and slightly lactic cheese, with a pronounced aroma and natural maturing, with an off-white colour and firm and crumbly texture.
 The characteristic rind is finely marked by the woven cheese-making basket.

 With this cheese we invite you to savour the gastronomic heritage of La Rioja.

 From the 18th century onwards, one of the principal activities in the sierra of La Rioja was linked to goat breeding and goat farming.
 In fact, from the date when the Herrera Monastery was first founded in Haro, the presence of their cattle was a constant motive for lawsuits between the monks and vineyard proprietors, due to the damage caused to the vines by the goats.